-Before declaration vote envelopes are opened, the details of the voter are checked to ensure they are eligible to vote.
-Most declaration votes are issued because the voter's name could not be found on the roll in the polling place.
-Some may also have been issued because the voter's name has already been marked as having voted on the roll but the voter claims not to have voted previously.
+Before declaration vote envelopes can be opened, the details of the voter must be checked to ensure they are eligible to vote and that the vote may be admitted to the official count.
+Most declaration votes are issued because the voter's name could not be found on the electoral roll in the polling place.
+Some declaration votes may also have been issued because the voter's name was already marked as having voted when they went to vote, but the voter claimed not to have voted previously.

-Postal votes must be posted by the voter or given to Elections ACT on or before polling day and must be received no later than the Friday after polling day.
-The date of signing the vote is used to determine whether it has been posted in time.
+Postal votes must be posted by the voter before election day or given to Elections ACT on or before election day.
+They must then be received by Elections ACT no later than the Friday after election day.

-A declaration vote ballot paper will be accepted for further scrutiny if the OIC is satisfied that the elector is enrolled for the electorate (or entitled to be enrolled and is not enrolled because of official error), his or her signature on the declaration vote certificate is genuine and properly witnessed (except in the case of postal votes) and the vote contained in the envelope was recorded prior to the close of the poll.
+A declaration vote ballot paper will be accepted for further scrutiny if the OIC is satisfied that the elector is enrolled for the electorate (or entitled to be enrolled and is not enrolled because of official error), their signature on the declaration vote certificate is genuine, the vote contained in the envelope was recorded prior to the close of the poll and the elector has not already voted by some other means.